symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 On round about page 150 of the plesk Administrator Guide you will find a solution to enable scheduled tasks which use the command line.
 (But the latest Guide for 10.3.1 mentions `/usr/local/psa/admin/bin/server_pref -u -crontab-secure-shell "/bin/sh"` although "server_pref" doesnt exit.
 Since we are using a dedicated server for only one customer, we defined the crons under "Server Management"->"Tools & Utilities"->"Scheduled Tasks"->"root".
 The security restrictions of plesk are not involved then.

-## Broken jobs
+## Stuck jobs

 Sometimes, jobs break without having any issues with their implementation but rather an external factor is the root cause, for example database table lock may prevent a DB write.
 Most common scenario is "publish" action related jobs such as scheduled publish feature which may experience DB deadlocks on the versioned table as this can be frequently accessed.
+In other cases, a job can get paused by a queue runner due to lack of server resources at a particular time.
+Paused jobs can usually be safely resumed, continuing from the last completed step at a later time.

-For this scenario it's recommended to configure automatic job retries.
+For these scenarios it's recommended to configure automatic job retries.
 Configuration has some flexibility on number of retries and the timing of the retry attempts.

 ### Basic configuration

 This configuration is recommended as a good starting point when trying to set up automatic retries.

-- `max_retry_attempts` - number of retry attempts, this allows to control how many times a broken job is retried
+- `max_retry_attempts` - number of retry attempts, this allows to control how many times a stuck job is retried
 - `initial_retry_delay` - minimal waiting time in seconds before the retry attempt is executed, this helps spread retry attempts apart from each other

 This configuration is applied to your job class.